tdfranklin/newtons-apple/README.md

 I will try to keep an updated list here of features I plan to implement in this CLI.

+1. Jest support (create boilerplate for Jest tests for components).
-1. Redux support (create boilerplate code for projects that use Redux).
+2. Redux support (create boilerplate code for projects that use Redux).
-2. Add default file structure support.
+3. Add default file structure support.
-3. Add custom methods to be included in component creation.
+4. Add custom methods to be included in component creation.